CONSOLIDATED SUBSIDIARY OVERVIEW

 This press release also contains financial measures that are not in accordance with GAAP.
 Management utilizes these financial measures to monitor the Company's insurance operations and investment portfolio.
 The Company believes the presentation of these measures provides investors with a better understanding of the significant factors that comprise the Company's operating performance.
 Reconciliations of these measures to the most comparable GAAP measures follow below.

-Core income (loss) is calculated by excluding from net income (loss) the after-tax effects of i) net realized investment gains or losses, ii) income or loss from discontinued operations, iii) any cumulative effects of changes in accounting guidance and iv) deferred tax asset and liability remeasurement as a result of an enacted U.S. Federal tax rate change.
-The calculation of core income (loss) excludes net realized investment gains or losses because net realized investment gains or losses are generally driven by economic factors that are not necessarily consistent with key drivers of underwriting performance, and are therefore not considered an indication of trends in insurance operations.
+Core income (loss) is calculated by excluding from net income (loss) the after-tax effects of net investment gains or losses and any cumulative effects of changes in accounting guidance.
+The calculation of core income (loss) excludes net investment gains or losses because net investment gains or losses are generally driven by economic factors that are not necessarily reflective of our primary operations.
 Management monitors core income (loss) for each business segment to assess segment performance.
 Presentation of consolidated core income (loss) is deemed to be a non-GAAP financial measure.

-Reconciliation of Net Income per Diluted Share to Core Income per Diluted Share
+Reconciliation of Net (Loss) Income per Diluted Share to Core Income per Diluted Share

 Reconciliation of Book Value per Share to Book Value per Share Excluding AOCI